qwertzlbert/destatis_crawler/README.md

 Just a simple crawler to get a full index of destatis (Federal Statistical Office of Germany) statistics to use for further processing

 This is just a basic crawler to get a full list of all statistics of the Destatis Genesis database.
-The output you can use for further processing.
+You can use the output for further processing.

 ##Requirements